measurement-kit/cmake-modules/README.md

 function(MkDownloadMeasurementKitPrebuiltWindowsCurl)
 ```

-Downloads the latest version of [github.com/curl/curl](
+Downloads a recent version of [github.com/curl/curl](
 https://github.com/curl/curl) precompiled by us for the MSVC compiler.
 As
 such, this code should only be executed when compiling for MSVC.

+We do not guarantee that such version of CURL is current.
+We only use
+that for running regression tests on AppVeyor.

 The archive will be downloaded and extracted in the current binary directory
 creating a `MK_DIST/windows/curl/$version/$arch` tree.